Distinguishing rule- and exemplar-based generalization in learning systems: Inductive biases in category learning

 \emph{Characteristic behavior} (right half of \cref{fig:expository}).
 This setting meaningfully distinguishes rule- and exemplar-based generalization.
-To understand the behavior of these two systems, we contrast this condition to the \gls{ccc}.
+To understand this distinction, we contrast this condition to the \gls{ccc}.
 The addition of the purple diamond-shaped ``fep'' means the learner has seen both a diamond and a circle labeled ``fep''.
-A rule-based learner takes this as direct evidence that shape is \textit{not} predictive of category label and classifies the extrapolation stimulus on the basis of color as a ``dax.''
+A rule-based system takes this as direct evidence that shape is \textit{not} predictive of category label and classifies the extrapolation stimulus on the basis of color as a ``dax.''
 This is typically also how humans extrapolate.
 This additional training example, however, does not impact an exemplar-based system, since it does not share any features with the extrapolation stimulus.
 The exemplar-based reasoner classifies on the basis of feature-overlap with training exemplars and is therefore indifferent, exactly as in the \gls{ccc}.

-\textbf{From behavior to inductive bias.} \textit{Feature-level bias} is measured as deviation from chance performance in the CC condition. \textit{Exemplar-vs-rule bias} is measured by the difference between performance in the PE and ZS conditions----no difference indicates rule-based generalization, while the magnitude of the difference measures exemplar propensity.
-Pure exemplar-based reasoning implies no difference between the PE and CC conditions, while a non-zero difference indicates partial rule propensity.